 - The Trust acknowledges the need to repair Cox’s Walk footbridge; it is a popular and important cultural feature of the Dulwich & Sydenham Hill Woods;

 - The footbridge helps prevent damage to habitats in this part of the Wood, by preventing trampling and erosion – this area supports populations of sweet woodruff, uncommon in this part of London;

-- We supported the decision on 7th November 2019 to halt proceedings so that further options can be explored and further engagement can take place;
+- We supported the decision in November 2019 to halt proceedings so that further options could be explored and further engagement take place;